Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 The application has changed from the traditional client-server model, where you know how many hosts you run on top of.
 To an application that moves and scales on numerous physical nodes that may change.
 With network virtualization, we don’t need to know what physical Host the application is on, as all the computing, storage, and networking move with the application.

-If application X moves to location X, all its related services move to location X too.
+If application X moves to location X, all its related services move to location X, too.
 The network becomes a software abstract.
 Apps can have multiple tiers – front end, database, and storage with scale capabilities, automatically reacting to traffic volumes.
 It’s far more efficient to scale up docker containers with container schedules to meet traffic volumes than to deploy 100 physical servers, leaving them idle for half the year.
 If performance is not a vital issue, it makes sense to move everything to software.

 VMware NSX Security: Changing Endpoints

-The endpoints the network must support has changed.
+The endpoints the network must support have changed.
 We now have container based virtualization, VMs, and mobile and physical devices.
 Networking is evolving, and it’s all about connecting all these heterogeneous endpoints that are becoming very disconnected from the physical infrastructure.
 Traditionally, a server is connected to the network with an Ethernet port.

 The Challenge with Traditional VM